LIBERATING FOOTBALL TRAVEL

 The best hotels for the ground and around town

-Visit Angus has a limited database of local hotels and B&Bs.
+Visit Angus has a limited database of local accommodation.

 The nearest lodging to the ground is the seafront Harbour Nights, a cross between a high-end B&B and a hotel.
 Breakfast involves, of course, smokies and a lovely view of the marina.
 Also close, and waterside, the Old Brewhouse contains three comfortable guest rooms, two with sea vistas, plus the ‘Captain’s Cabin’ for rent next door.
 The restaurant downstairs does pheasant and steak pies along with the invariable seafood.